talk

 I wrote to Lance’s mother and explained that I could not attend his funeral in San Francisco.
 I gushed again, saying what a wonderful human being Lance was.
 She thanked me for the letter but did not elaborate.

-In 2020, I found his brother, Mike, an MD in Daly City, which is on the edge of the city.
-I gushed again and started a slow, undemanding probe by asking why Lance was living in Paris.
+In 2020, I found his brother, Mike, an MD in Daly City, on the edge of the city.
+I gushed again, carefully asking questions, starting with why Lance was living in Paris.

 I should have been a better friend.
 I should have sat him down and pressed him on what was wrong.
 If I had, these are the words I would have murmured:

 “Lance, you are my friend and always will be.
 Do nothing.
 Put your hand in mine and know I love you the same as before.
 I have a neighbor down the street.
 His name is Kevin.
-One day, when I was walking home up the hill, Kevin walked by my side, and he said, ‘If anyone ever bothers you, tell me.’
+You know him.
+One day, as we walked home up the hill, Kevin said, ‘If anyone ever bothers you, tell me.’
 Lance, I have a protector, and now you have one, too – me.”

 But, on a sunny high school afternoon, that talk never happened.